matter-labs/zksync-era/docs/guides/external-node/10_attestator_committee.md

 Currently the main node just stores the signatures in the local DB (`l1_batches_consensus` table).

 We run a (temporary) PoA network of attesters where the Main Node administrator defines the committee for every L1 batch.
-There is currently no tangible incentive or any kind of reward for the participants - we'll be developing them and potential tokenomics later on.
+There is currently no tangible incentive or any kind of actual or implied reward for the participants - we'll be developing them and potential tokenomics later on.

 We are looking for participants to this network.